nheingit/JWCuisine-landing-page/README.md

    * let them pick what dishes they would be recieving and allow them to change it from week to week.

-With all of the introductions out of the way lets get to the meat and potatoes!
+With all of the introductions out of the way lets get to the meat-and-potatoes!

 ## Database